rupeshtiwari/rupeshtiwari.github.io/_posts/2021-05-12-design-security-for-application-for-microsoft-azure-solutions-architect.md

 I teach at [Fullstack Master](https://www.fullstackmaster.net).
 If you want to become **Software Developer** and grow your carrier as new **Software Engineer** or **Lead Developer/Architect**.
 Consider subscribing to our full stack development training programs.
 You will learn **Angular, RxJS, JavaScript, System Architecture** and much more with lots of **hands on coding**.
 We have All-Access Monthly membership plans and you will get unlimited access to all of our **video** courses, **slides**, **download source code** & **Monthly video calls**.

 - Please subscribe to **[All-Access Membership PRO plan](https://www.fullstackmaster.net/pro)** to access _current_ and _future_ **angular, node.js** and related courses.
 - Please subscribe to **[All-Access Membership ELITE plan](https://www.fullstackmaster.net/elite)** to get everything from PRO plan.
-Additionally, you will get access to monthly **live Q&A video call** with `Rupesh` and you can ask **_doubts/questions_** and get more help, tips and tricks.
+Additionally, you will get access to a monthly **live Q&A video call** with `Rupesh` and you can ask **_doubts/questions_** and get more help, tips and tricks.

 {: .notice--warning}
-Your bright future is waiting for you so visit today [FullstackMaster](www.fullstackmaster.net) and allow me to help you to board on your dream software company as a new **Software Developer, Architect or Lead Engineer** role.
+Your bright future is awaiting for you so visit today [FullstackMaster](www.fullstackmaster.net) and allow me to help you to board on your dream software company as a new **Software Developer, Architect or Lead Engineer** role.

 <div class="notice--success">
 <strong>💖 Say 👋 to me!</strong>